Realiserad/fish-ai/README.md

 When using the plugin, `fish-ai` submits the name of your OS and the commandline buffer to the LLM.

-When you codify a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain or autocomplete a command, the output from `<command> --help` is provided to the LLM for reference.
+When you codify or complete a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain or complete a command, the output from `<command> --help` is provided to the LLM for reference.

-`fish-ai` can also send an exerpt of your commandline history when autocompleting a command.
+`fish-ai` can also send an exerpt of your commandline history when completing a command.
 This is disabled by default.

 Finally, to fix the previous command, the previous commandline buffer, along with any terminal output and the corresponding exit code is sent